 Color management software basically utilizes versions of the color space described by the Commission International de l'éclairage (CIE).
-XYZ is a mathematical edition of the RGB model, which was designed for mapping whole colors visible to humans employing Minerals 2023, 13, 99 9 of 21 various wavelengths of red (R), green (G), and blue (B) light and it expands the RGB space and avoids negative numbers by using three set primaries.
+XYZ is a mathematical edition of the RGB model, which was designed for mapping whole colors visible to humans employing various wavelengths of red (R), green (G), and blue (B) light and it expands the RGB space and avoids negative numbers by using three set primaries.